ConfederacyOfGaia/Gaia/fighter.md

 The Sharpshooter is a master of ranged combat.
 An excellent sniper and eagle-eyed scout, this fighter is a perilous foe who can defeat an entire war band so long as they are kept at range.

+#### Restriction: Archery Style

+In order to choose this archetype at 3rd level, you have to have taken the Archery fighting style at 1st level.

 #### Steady Aim

 Beginning when you choose this archetype at 3rd level, your aim becomes deadly.
 As a bonus action on your turn, you can take careful aim at a creature you can see that is within range of a ranged weapon you’re wielding.
 Until the end of this turn, your ranged attacks with that weapon gain two benefits against the target: